thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-6/index.md

 In the modern day, more and more people are getting disillusioned with achieving success in the workplace.
 This can happen because of a lack of upward mobility, conflict with personal values, and other grievances with the system.

-When this happens, we opt to leave the capitalistic societies that permeate our lives and quit our jobs, some even moving to countries like Thailand, Indonesia, etc. to live a simpler life.
+When this happens, we opt to leave the capitalistic societies that permeate our lives and quit our jobs, some even moving to cheaper countries like Thailand, Indonesia, etc. to live a simpler life.
 To reconnect with ourselves, we take up mindfulness practices such as yoga, meditation, breathwork, etc.

 ## Strengths and Challenges